LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 All credits go to you guys, thanks for sharing your knowledge :)

-As I thought to myself that this is really cool shit and I wanted to see it with my own eyes, the journey began.
+As I thought to myself that this is really cool shit and I wanted to see it with my own eyes, I hesitated no longer and plunged into the adventure.

 # Basics